Michelle Yeoh: 1990s and 2000s: Breakthrough as an action star

 In 2002, Yeoh produced her first English film, The Touch, through her own production company Mythical Films.
 In 2004, Yeoh met Jean Todt, a French motor racing executive, in Shanghai during a publicity event for Ferrari.
 They became engaged later that same year.

 In 2005, Yeoh starred as Mameha in the film adaptation of Memoirs of a Geisha, and she continued her English-language work in 2007 with Sunshine.
 In 2008, Yeoh starred in the fantasy action film The Mummy: Tomb of the Dragon Emperor with Brendan Fraser and Jet Li.

+2010s: Fluctuations and supporting roles

 In 2011, she portrayed Aung San Suu Kyi in Luc Besson's The Lady.
 Yeoh was blacklisted by the Burmese government allegedly because of her participation in The Lady; she was refused entry to Myanmar on 22 June 2011 and was deported on the same day.
 In October 2011, Yeoh was chosen by Guerlain to be its skincare ambassador.
 Yeoh's role was to help strengthen the French cosmetics company's relationship with Asia.

 Yeoh did not branch out into television until 2015, with her first role playing Mei Foster, wife to the British Ambassador to Thailand, who is secretly a North Korean spy named Li-Na, on the fifth season of the Cinemax/Sky series Strike Back.

-2016–2020: Supporting roles

 In 2016, Yeoh was cast as Starfleet Captain Philippa Georgiou of the starship USS Shenzhou in the series Star Trek: Discovery, and recurs as Georgiou's "mirror" doppelganger later in the series.
 Yeoh went on to play the role for three seasons, garnering critical acclaim and becoming a fan favourite.
 Following the success of Star Trek: Discovery, a spin-off series with Yeoh in the leading role, was commissioned in 2019.
 The series, which would centre on Yeoh's character, Emperor Georgiou working as a member of Section 31, a secret galactic spy organization, was still "in development" as of January 2023, but in April, Paramount+ announced it had ordered a Star Trek: Section 31 feature film starring Yeoh, rather than a series.

 In 2018, Yeoh played family matriarch Eleanor Young in Jon M. Chu's Crazy Rich Asians, a film adaptation of Kevin Kwan's book of the same name, opposite Constance Wu and Henry Golding.
 Carlos Aguilar of TheWrap described her performance as "convincingly subdued".
 In 2019, she played Christmas themed-store owner "Santa" in Last Christmas, opposite Henry Golding and Emilia Clarke.
 The film was a box office success, grossing over $121 million worldwide.

 Yeoh played Ying Nan in Marvel Studios' Shang-Chi and the Legend of the Ten Rings (2021), directed by Destin Daniel Cretton.
 It was announced at The Game Awards 2020 that Yeoh would star in Ark: The Animated Series, a series based on the video game Ark: Survival Evolved by Studio Wildcard, in which she plays the role of Meiyin Li, a 3rd-century Chinese rebel leader, known as the Beast Queen.